Monitoring and Alerts Configuration

 check_num_point: 5

-To monitor number of errors:
+To monitor the number of errors:

 monitors: